-Dating over 40 doesn’t mean that your choices are limited, or that you have to settle for the first decent person who has a pulse.
+Dating over 40 doesn’t mean that your choices are limited, or that you must settle for the first decent person who has a pulse.
 You can find your soulmate at any age and create the lasting love you desire.
 Just look out for these red flags so you don’t waste your time on Mr. or Mrs. Wrong for you.

 40 Red Flags For Dating Over 40

-Dating Red Flags – Not Emotionally Mature
+Dating Red Flags – Emotionally Immature

 Addicted To Drama

 Some people just love drama in their life.
 It makes them feel alive.
 Whether it’s an obsession over the latest political scandal or constant issues with their friends and family, these people won’t ever let you find peace or contentment.
 You’ll probably become the next source of outrage in their lives.

 If the small things all become big things, then do yourself a favor and move on.
 Dating over 40 allows you to walk away clean without adding more drama to your life.

 Conversely, if you can’t get the person you’re dating to address the natural conflicts that are a part of every relationship, then you’ll never resolve your differences or develop a deeper connection.
 Going along to get along may seem like the right choice at first, but the hidden resentments growing underneath will come out at some future date.